 How to Get Your First Consulting Client (Guide)

-In this guide, we will walk you through the critical steps to land your first consulting client.
-Qualifying your potential client is an important part of the process in order to make sure you have the skills and experience to meet the client’s project goals and if it’s a project you want to take on.
+Learn the critical steps to land your first consulting client.
+Qualifying your potential client is an important part of the process in order to make sure you have the skills and experience to meet the client’s project goals and decide if it’s a project you want to take on.
 Understanding how to sell your services and what differentiates you from other candidates is key to winning the deal and will help you understand how to market your services effectively.

 What is Qualifying?